iamkenos/kyoko/README.md

         And I expect the "divFlashMessage" element text to contain "Your username is invalid!"
    ```

-8. Run it: `npm test`
+7. Run it: `npm test`

-9. Check the results: `npm run report`
+8. Check the results: `npm run report`

-10. You can view other gherkin steps available out-of-the-box [here](./demo/test/features).
+9. You can view other gherkin steps available out-of-the-box [here](./demo/test/features).

-## Contribute

-TODO

 ## License